 Walking the streets of New York City is incredible because of the sheer sensory overload.
 The traffic, the lights, the people, the pace, the movement, the colors, the food, and of course, the art.
-I love New York because of this sensory kaleidoscope feeling it produces, the way artists have taken to NYC’s streets over decades has made it an epicenter of creative expression.
+I love New York because of this sensory kaleidoscope feeling it produces, the way New York street artists have brightened the city over decades has made it an epicenter of creative expression.

 In the past 5-7 years I’ve spent a lot more time in the city that never sleeps, each time tapping in to the incredible array of art you can enjoy on her streets; without ever stepping inside one of its many world-renowned galleries and museums.